Tre McBride: New York Jets

 On December 1, 2017, McBride was signed to the New York Jets' practice squad.
 He signed a reserve/future contract with the Jets on January 1, 2018.

 On September 1, 2018, McBride was waived by the Jets.

 Washington Redskins

-On January 2, 2019, McBride signed a reserve/future contract with the Washington Redskins, with him later being waived on April 30, 2019.
+On January 2, 2019, McBride signed a reserve/future contract with the Washington Redskins, with him later being waived on April 30.

 Jacksonville Jaguars

 On June 13, 2019, McBride signed with the Jacksonville Jaguars.
-He was waived on August 31, 2019.
+He was waived by Jacksonville on August 31.

 DC Defenders

-McBride was drafted in the 2nd round in the 2020 XFL Draft by the DC Defenders.
+McBride was selected by the DC Defenders of the XFL in the 2nd round in the 2020 XFL draft.

 Los Angeles Wildcats

 McBride was traded to the Los Angeles Wildcats in exchange for wide receiver Rashad Ross on January 12, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.